Health in Sudan: History of health care

-The reorganization of the services dealing with scientific research in the Sudan in April 1935 made the Stack Medical Research Laboratories the official research organ of the Sudan Medical Service, and Dr. E. S. Horgan-Archibald's successor-was appointed Director to the laboratories and Assistant Director (Research) Sudan Medical Service.
-The Wellcome Tropical Research Laboratories ceased to exist as such, but thereafter continued to operate as the Wellcome Chemical Laboratories; and after being placed under the control of the Agricultural Research Service for the following four years, they were transferred back to the Sudan Medical Service in 1939.
+The reorganization of the services dealing with scientific research in Sudan in April 1935 made the Stack Medical Research Laboratories the official research organ of the Sudan Medical Service, and Dr. E. S. Horgan-Archibald's successor was appointed Director of the laboratories and assistant director (Research) Sudan Medical Service.
+The Wellcome Tropical Research Laboratories ceased to exist as such, but thereafter continued to operate as the Wellcome Chemical Laboratories.
+After being placed under the control of the Agricultural Research Service for the following four years, they were transferred back to the Sudan Medical Service in 1939.

-Recent health situation
+Since 1969, the National Public Health Laboratory (NPHL) has been the country's major centre for medical education, training, and research.
+In the 2020s, the laboratory faced severe challenges during the Sudanese revolution and the 2023 Sudan conflict, forcing a relocation to Port Sudan due to war-induced destruction.
+Many health facilities, staff and related infrastructure in the country have been severely impacted, with large sections of the population unable to receive health treatment.

+Situation in the 21st century

-Sudan, with an increasingly ageing population, faces a double burden of disease with rising rates of communicable and noncommunicable diseases.
+Sudan, with an increasingly ageing population and high population growth, faces a double burden of disease, with rising rates of communicable and non-communicable diseases.